patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 column, row figured out as described above), there are three possibilities to build a row of four values: horizontal, vertical, and diagonal lines.
 A horizontal line is a row, and a vertical row is a column.
-Diagonal lines can occur in two shapes: ascending or descending.
+Diagonal lines can occur in two directions: ascending or descending.
 So we actually need to account for four kinds of rows, which need to be extracted from the row/column coordinates.

-Third, once the horizontal, the vertical, and the two diagonal lines going through the player's stone most recently set are, a simple check can be done:
-Does the line, which can be represented as a list, contain a list of four of the player's stones?
+Third, once the horizontal, the vertical, and the two diagonal lines going through the player's stone most recently set are established, a simple check can be done: Does the line, which can be represented as a list, contain a list of four of the player's stones?
 If that's the case, the player just won the game.

 Let's implement that algorithm in a top-down manner!